THE ICE CAVES OF LAKE SUPERIOR

-If ever there were something worthy of bucket-list status, the Apostle Islands Ice Caves would have a spot near the top of the list.
-Nearly everyone remembers the winter of 2013-2014, the year the ice caves went absolutely viral worldwide and put the Apostle Islands in Wisconsin on the map.
+If ever there were something worthy of bucket-list status, the Apostle Islands Ice Caves, located on Lake Superior along the Bayfield Peninsula, would have a spot near the top of the list.
+Nearly everyone remembers the winter of 2013-2014, the year the ice caves on Lake Superior went absolutely viral worldwide and put the Apostle Islands in Wisconsin on the map.
 Since then, conditions have only allowed the NPS to open access to the ice caves once, in 2015.

 Will the ice caves open this year?
 We can sure hope!

 Part of the reason any visit to the ice caves is so special is due to the fact they are less and less frequently open to the public.
 This is due to a myriad of factors related to safety as determined by the NPS, but it can be summarized by stating we need lots of cold weather to make ice, and long periods of little to no wind on Lake Superior to let that ice lock up in the Apostle Islands and continue to build into a safe sheet that allows passage along the mainland coast where the caves are located.
 In recent years, Lake Superior hasn’t cooperated.
 We’ve had plenty of cold weather that begins to make ice, only to have a NE gale blow it all out the next week.
 Lather, rinse, repeat over and over again.
 It all adds up to the unfortunate fact that having the ice caves open to the public has become less predictable, rarer, and thus, worthy of bucket-list should they become accessible again in the near future.

 A December canoe trip, while dodging icebergs, to the Mainland Ice Caves revealed this gorgeous scene at sunset.